 The decision to open an account with HSMP is that of the client, and therefore it is up to each client to determine whether HSMP’s management strategy is appropriate for his/her specific situation.
 We solely advise clients as to the portion of their assets for which we have been given discretionary management in accordance with our investment strategy.
 We do not advise clients on their overall financial plan.
 Further, we do not take into consideration clients’ assets or investments outside of our management when implementing our strategy in their accounts at HSMP.

 In implementing our investment strategy, we typically build a concentrated portfolio with a hard cap on company names and with an aim to keeping our client’s capital nearly fully invested.
 Client accounts generally hold 20 to 25 companies, although in certain circumstances they may hold more or less names (for example, during certain transitional periods of selling or buying a security or due to some corporate actions such as spinoffs, or due to some other factors).
-Cash is not a major component of our strategy and we tend to keep very low cash balances in client accounts.
+Cash is not a major component of our investment strategy and we tend to keep very low cash balances in client accounts.
 Although we primarily invest in domestic securities in the form of common stock, client portfolios can include foreign issuer equity securities in the form of American Depository Receipts (both sponsored and non-sponsored) or Ordinary shares.
-As bottom-up, fundamentals-first investors, we do not maintain limits on industry or sector weightings, and while we do limit portfolio positions by company, clients’ portfolios are likely to be significantly concentrated by sector, industry and/or geography, among other factors (for example, clients’ portfolios can have over 50% exposure to the consumer discretionary, consumer staples and/or technology sectors).
+As bottom-up, fundamentals-first investors, we do not maintain limits on industry or sector weightings, and while we do limit portfolio positions by company, clients’ portfolios are likely to be significantly concentrated by sector, industry and/or geography, among other factors (client accounts can typically have over 50% exposure to the consumer discretionary, consumer staples and/or technology sectors).
 We take an incremental approach to actively managing client portfolios.
-Historically, our annual portfolio turnover rate has ranged generally between 70% to 100% (measured in dollars), and is comprised of new names and incremental changes to existing positions.
+Our annual portfolio turnover rate (comprised of new names and incremental changes to existing positions) has generally ranged between 65% to 95% (measured in dollars) but has been higher than 110% in certain market conditions.

 HSMP claims compliance with the Global Investment Performance Standards (GIPS®).
 For the purpose of complying with GIPS®, HS Management Partners defines itself as HS Management Partners, LLC, an independent SEC registered investment adviser.
 (Please note that although HSMP is registered with the SEC as an investment adviser, SEC registration does not imply any certain level of skill or training.)
 The HS Management Partners Concentrated Quality Growth Composite includes all fully discretionary, actively managed, fee paying accounts which employ our style of investing in 20-25 quality growth businesses.
 These accounts must have a market value exceeding $500,000 at the time of initial inclusion in the Composite and have a market value exceeding $300,000 to maintain inclusion.
 The U.S. Dollar is the currency used to express performance.
 For more information or for a copy of our GIPS® Report and/or list of composite descriptions, please contact us at 212.888.0060.